kenny2817/ammm_project/README.md

      A = 4 then combinations = 5
      A = 5 then combinations = 6
      A = 6 then combinations = 7
-     order does matter: we count the combinations and the count how many times it is possible to shit them without repeatitions: 7 times
+     order does matter: we count the combinations and the count how many times it is possible to ship them without repeatitions: 7 times
      the permutations are 7 times the combinations: [14,28,35,42,49] A = 2 then permutations = 14
      A = 3 then permutations = 28